 I just love to find an old brick road.
 This one used to be US 50 as it entered Illinois after crossing the Wabash River from Vincennes, Indiana.

 Notice how the fellow who owns that house parks his cars on the old highway?
 A roadgeek’s dream!
+Here’s the road headed west into Illinois.
+Notice how it flows right into the modern road ahead, a sure sign that this is the old alignment.

 There are lots of photos of this bridge on the Internet, but I’ve yet to see any taken from the Illinois side.
 I’ve corrected that problem here.